 Professor Angus Macdonald's research and teaching interests are in architectural structures, cultural landscape and architectural history.
-He is the author or co-author of 10 books in these fields, including Structure and Architecture (recently re-published in a greatly expanded third edition and available in 6 languages and as an e-book), and has contributed to numerous publications, conferences and exhibitions internationally.
-Other recent publications include The Hebrides: an aerial view of a cultural landscape (2010), with Patricia Macdonald, and the chapter 'Structure and Architecture: tectonics of form' in The Routledge Companion for Architecture Design and Practice (2016).
-Angus Macdonald is currently finalising a book on High Tech Architecturefor publication in 2019.
+He is the author or co-author of 11 books in these fields, including Structure and Architecture (recently re-published in a greatly expanded third edition and available in 6 languages and as an e-book), and has contributed to numerous publications, conferences and exhibitions internationally.
+Other recent publications include The Hebrides: an aerial view of a cultural landscape (2010), with Patricia Macdonald, the chapter 'Structure and Architecture: tectonics of form' in The Routledge Companion for Architecture Design and Practice (2016), and the monograph High Tech Architecture (2019).
+Angus Macdonald is currently finalising a book on Modern Steel Architecture for publication in 2020.

 Angus is a former Head of the School of Arts, Culture and Environment; of the Department of Architecture; and of the Environmental Studies Planning Unit in the University of Edinburgh.
 He has served as a Commissioner on the Royal Commission on the Ancient and Historical Monuments of Scotland (now part of Historic Environment Scotland) and as a member of the Board of Governors of Edinburgh College of Art.
 He holds a Civil Aviation Authority (CAA) Commercial Pilot's Licence with Instrument and Instructor Ratings.